UA-Libraries-Research-Data-Services/EDirectChemInfo/02_EDirect_Data_Fields_Structure.md

 </DocumentSummarySet>
 ```

 `efetch` returned the CID record data as document summary XML format (for other formats see `efetch -help`).
-XML is certainly useful, but we probably want to parse the data into a table for easier viewing and data analysis.
+XML is useful, but we probably want to parse the data into a table for easier viewing and analysis.
 EDirect contains a function called `xtract` that can convert the Entrez XML data into tables.
 See `xtract -help` for more information.
-In brief, you will need to select a main XML heading tag to define the extract pattern and then specify the data you want to extract with the sub-heading tag names.
+In brief, you will need to select a main XML heading tag to define the extract pattern and then specify the data you want to extract with the sub-heading tag names (elements).
 For example, in the above CID record data, we can set the pattern to DocumentSummary (the first main XML tag in this case), and then the elements to a few of the sub-heading tags we are interested such as IsomericSmiles, CID, InChIKey, MolecularFormula, and MolecularWeight:

 ```console